sinetiq/api-specification-governance/README.md

 - API **deployment**; how to deploy a provider, or consumer, component instance and its API instance(s).
 - API **compliancy** test and **verification**; how to verify and test a provider API instance API specification implementation.

-_Sinetiq Framework provides core capabilities that support development and governance methodologies that forms a robust integration ecosystem for small, medium and large enterprise organizations with a heterogenous system landscape._

 <p>&nbsp;</p>

 ## Getting Started

 This section will give an in-depth explanation of components used, the `demonstration setup` and hands-on step-by-step `installation guide`.
+If preferred you can step to the [Usage](#usage) section directly.

 The demonstration showcase also ships with hands-on code `examples` and components, to run, inspect & modify.

 ### Demonstration Setup

 The environment for this demonstration is managed through a client computer and components listed below.

-- **API specification registry**: The `Sinetiq API Specification Registry` consist of published and approved api specifications with its generated unique identifier.
+- **API specification registry**: The `Sinetiq API Specification Registry` holds approved and published API specifications and maps them to a unique and immutable identifier

 - **CLI tool**: The `api-specification-registry-cli` is used to publish approved API specifications to the API specification reqistry.